 Warhammer 40,000 from Games Workshop is notable for taking these aspects to a peak and becoming one of the more recognizable instances of the trope, if certainly not the first.
-Despite this, as of early 2013, the company claims ownership of a registered trademark on the name "Space Marine" (on occasions claiming "Marine" itself).
-This trademark has been used to make actual legal threats against the author of Spots The Space Marine.
-The astounding idea that you might be able to copyright a basic trope of science fiction and gaming would be a rant for another day.
+Despite this, as of early 2013, the company claims ownership of a registered trademark (in the UK at least) on the name "Space Marine" (on occasions claiming "Marine" itself), though not the trope itself.
+This trademark has been used to make actual legal threats on occasion, most notably against the author of Spots The Space Marine.

 These elite soldiers have the cachet of conventional Marines.
 Add bulky Powered Armor and (sometimes) either Bio-Augmentation or cyber-augmentation (or both!) to get classic Super Soldiers.

 In many settings they fight as a squad, sometimes with Awesome Personnel Carrier support, or launched by Drop Pod.
 A notable exception to this are the many First Person Shooters that use the Space Marine background as a useful excuse to get a highly trained soldier alone on a hostile planet.
 This tradition starts with the much-imitated Doom series — see A Space Marine Is You and One-Man Army.